 What do the style guides say about digits versus spelled out numbers?

-The Chicago Manual of Style (Chicago) recommends spelling out general1 numbers below 100,2 while The Publication Manual of the American Psychological Association (APA) and The Associated Press Stylebook (AP) recommend spelling out general numbers below ten.3 The MLA Handbook, published by the Modern Language Association, recommends spelling out general numbers that can be written in less than three words (e.g., seven, twenty-one) and using digits for those requiring three or more words (e.g., 201, 51/2).4 In-house style guides typically establish standards for unique numeric situations that aren’t covered in Chicago, APA, AP, or MLA.
+The Chicago Manual of Style (Chicago) recommends spelling out general1 numbers through one hundred,2 while The Publication Manual of the American Psychological Association (APA) and The Associated Press Stylebook (AP) recommend spelling out general numbers below ten.3 The MLA Handbook, published by the Modern Language Association, recommends spelling out general numbers that can be written in less than three words (e.g., seven, twenty-one) and using digits for those requiring three or more words (e.g., 201, 51/2).4 In-house style guides typically establish standards for unique numeric situations that aren’t covered in Chicago, APA, AP, or MLA.

 So, when should we use digits or spell out numbers in our online content?